molangning/cloudflare-detector/README.md

 If the domain resolves to a ip address on cloudflare's network but the connection fails for some reason, the domain will be written to `unaccessible_cloudflare_protected_domains.txt`

+## Why this project?

+Cloudflare is a useful service to hide behind as ip blocks generally don't apply to Cloudflare.
+To bypass firewall solutions (like the GFW) you will need to know which domains are blocked and which aren't.

 ## Special files

 Create a file named `.always-fresh-cloudflare-lists` for the script to automatically delete generated accessible and unaccessible cloudflare domains